Skip to main content

 What is a dispute?

-When a cardholder questions a payment made to your business and contacts their card issuer, a dispute (also known as a chargeback) is initiated.
-This action immediately reverses the payment, and the payment amount, along with a separate dispute fee levied by the card network, is deducted from your account balance.
-The dispute process allows you to respond and provide evidence supporting the validity of the charge.
-Winning the dispute will see the funds returned to your account.
-However, if the dispute is upheld, the decision is final, and the charge remains refunded.
-Be aware that the dispute resolution process can extend over 2-3 months until a final decision is made.
+When a cardholder disputes a payment made to your business by contacting their card issuer, a chargeback is initiated.
+This immediately reverses the payment, and the amount, along with a separate dispute fee from the card network, is deducted from your account balance.
+You can respond to the dispute and provide evidence supporting the charge’s validity.
+If you win the dispute, the funds will be returned to your account.
+However, if the dispute is upheld, the charge remains refunded.
+The dispute resolution process can take 2-3 months for a final decision.

 Steps to Take When Facing a Dispute